 River Voices is monthly!
-In every issue of River Network’s free quarterly e-newsletter.
-We use this publication as a platform for sharing deep thinking, fresh ideas, and compelling stories relating to topics of interest to the river and watershed community.
+In every issue of River Network’s free quarterly e-magazine.
+We use this publication for sharing deep thinking, fresh ideas, and compelling stories relating to topics of interest to river and water champions.
 You can read our most recent issues by selecting from the list below, visit our archive to view earlier issues, and subscribe to receive new issues of River Voices, as well as our monthly River Currents e-newsletter, directly to your inbox.
 There’s something for everyone!